 Best card games for older adults to play

-There is a lot of discussion about keeping older adults physically healthy and mobile.
+As the nation has found itself with a lot more free time recently due to the restrictions the covid pandemic has induced, finding other ways to keep occupied, in mind and body has been tricky.
+There is a lot of discussion about keeping older adults physically healthy and mobile and the best ways to do this.
 This is especially important for those who use home stair lifts in the UK.
-However staying mentally sharp is equally important and maintaining a healthy brain function and memory can help reduce the chances of dementia.
+However, staying mentally sharp is equally important and maintaining a healthy brain and memory function can help reduce the chances of dementia.

-Bridge has been a popular game for over a 100 years.
-Based on Whist, this refined and elegant game relies on skill and a good working relationship between partners as opposed to other card games that have an element of luck and thus the success of the player is dependent on the cards that are dealt.
+Bridge has been a popular game for over 100 years and is based on Whist, this refined and elegant game relies on skill and a good working relationship between partners as opposed to other card games that have an element of luck and thus the success of the player is dependent on the cards that are dealt.

 “First and foremost, people play because they enjoy it.
 Playing bridge is a fun activity which you can enjoy with friends and family of any age, anywhere in the world.
 All you need is a pack of cards, a table, and some like-minded people.
 Bridge players love the mental challenge.
 Each game played will offer a unique challenge of problems and solutions.
 Every single deal is different; every deal poses a new problem and the challenge of finding the solution is a great source of enjoyment - even more so if you find the answer!”